Curriculum Statement 2020 - 2021

 All students study English Language and Literature, Maths and Science leading to GCSE qualifications.
 Students choose at least 1 GCSE option from Geography, History and Spanish from the English Baccalaureate (EBacc) suite of subjects and up to 2 further GCSE options from either the EBacc subjects listed above and/or Art, Computer Science, Food Preparation and Nutrition, and Religious Studies.
 We also offer a Cambridge National Sports Science..

-We will undertake a Curriculum Review on an annual basis that will take into account Government legislation and the views of students, parents, Governors and staff.
+We will undertake a Curriculum Review on an annual basis that will take into account Government legislation and the views of students, parents, Local Academy Councillors, staff and the Trust.